Flu Vaccine Clinics

-Free flu shots are available for everyone who lives, works or attends school in Ontario.
+Free flu shots are available for everyone 6 months of age and older who lives, works or attends school in Ontario.
 Getting your flu shot helps protect you and those around you.

 For information on flu (influenza) cases in Hamilton, visit Influenza (Flu) | City of Hamilton